-Beginning this September he has secured a house for rent with a few of his friends as roommates.
+Beginning this September, he has secured a house for rent with a few friends as roommates.

-When visiting his parents which he does often as they live in the same city his mother asked him about the food situation.
+When visiting his parents, who live in the same city, his mother asked him about the food situation.

-When he was living in residence he had a full meal plan that his parents paid for but now he had to provide food for himself.
+When he lived in residence, he had a complete meal plan that his parents paid for, but now he had to provide food for himself.

 His mother was concerned and wanted to make sure he wasn’t eating out all the time.

-She wanted to know how they planned on buying groceries and who was going to do the cooking.
+She wanted to know how they planned on buying groceries and who would do the cooking.

-Her son wasn’t too sure what they were going to do which meant they had not discussed the grocery shopping topic nor set up any roommate rules.
+Her son wasn’t sure what they would do, which meant they had not discussed the grocery shopping topic nor set up any roommate rules.

-Of course, it was my topic of expertise, but they don’t really know that since I don’t tell anyone I am the blogger at Canadian Budget Binder.
+Of course, it was my topic of expertise, but they don’t know that since I don’t tell anyone, I am the blogger at Canadian Budget Binder.

-First of all, I mentioned that the roommates should sit together and create a roommate rules agreement BEFORE school starts.
+First, I mentioned that the roommates should sit together and create a roommate rules agreement before school starts.

-Creating a roommate agreement is not difficult and you can easily type it out, have everyone read it, date it and sign it.
+Creating a roommate agreement is not difficult, and you can quickly type it out, have everyone read it, date it, and sign it.

 Make sure to give everyone a copy of the roommate agreement for reference and keep a copy on the refrigerator for the same purpose.